 Anyone who has been to Bali would be familiar with Nasi Goreng and probably had it almost every day because it’s everywhere and darn delicious!

 So for those who have tried and love Nasi Goreng, you will be surprised how easy this is to make in your very own home.
-And for those who haven’t tried it, I hope you do!

 A distinguishing feature of Nasi Goreng is the dark brown colour of the rice from the kecap manis / ketjap manis which is an Indonesian sweet soy sauce.
 It’s thicker and sweeter than normal soy sauce, with a consistency like syrup.

 And if you can’t find it at your supermarket, don’t worry!
 It is SO easy to make – just reduce soy sauce and brown sugar.
 Seriously.
 I’ve included directions in the recipe for you.

-I do hope you try this!
+I do hope you try this.
 Super tasty, it’s probably one of the most flavour packed Asian fried rice dishes! – Nagi x

 - 1 tbsp oil

-- ½ tbsp kecap manis (ketjap manis) / sweet soy sauce (Note 1)
+- 1 tbsp kecap manis (sweet soy sauce, Note 1)

-- 2 garlic cloves , minced
+- 2 garlic cloves , finely chopped

-- 4 eggs
+- 4 eggs , fried to taste

-- 1 sliced scallion/shallot stem
+- 1 green onion , sliced

 - Fried shallots , store bought (optional) (Note 3)

 - Lime wedges